Triton cockatoo: Habitat

 The Triton Cockatoo is almost exclusively arboreal and are rarely found in groups numbering more than half a dozen individuals.
 They prefer the thick jungle forest found on hillsides and whilst most are commonly found in lower and moderate elevations they have been found in forests 1,850 m above sea level.

 Diet

 They mainly eat seeds, fruits and occasionally insects.

 Breeding

 They are aggressive, solitary and territorial during breeding season, which is from May to September.
 It nests in tree cavities, like most cockatoos.
-They fill the nest with leaves and vines as padding and lay 2-3 eggs, which both parents incubate for approximately 26 days.
+They fill the nest with leaves and vines as padding and typically lay 2–3 eggs, which both parents incubate for approximately 26 days.

 Aviculture

-Alongside the Eleonora cockatoo, avicultural populations of Triton cockatoo are well-established in Europe and the United States and young, hand-reared individuals are available for purchase.
+Alongside the Eleonora cockatoo, avicultural populations of Triton cockatoo are well established in Europe and the United States and young, hand-reared individuals are available for purchase.

 In fiction

-A Triton cockatoo, named Fred features prominently in the 1970s US TV series, Baretta as the pet of the titular character.
+A Triton cockatoo, named Fred, features prominently in the 1970s US TV series Baretta as the pet of the titular character.
 In reality, two cockatoos named Lalah and Weird Harold were used during production.